Days Countdown

 Looking Ahead

-As we move towards 2050 and beyond, the demographic landscape will change significantly, with a marked increase in the proportion of older persons globally.
-This necessitates a proactive response to enhance the well-being of this demographic group.
-By ensuring their inclusion in decision-making processes, we contribute to a more equitable society where older generations can thrive.
+By 2050 and beyond, demographic patterns are expected to shift considerably, with a substantial rise in the proportion of older persons worldwide.
+This calls for forward-thinking measures to strengthen the well-being of this population group.
+Ensuring their participation in decision-making processes contributes to a more balanced and inclusive society where older generations can continue to lead fulfilling lives.